Navigation

 Surgery

 Back surgery is very rarely suitable for people with lower back pain.
 Your surgeon will usually only recommend it for certain types of back pain and if no other treatments have helped.
-As with every procedure, there are risks associated with back surgery.
+As with every procedure, there are risks of back surgery.
 Your doctor will explain how these apply to you.

 Prevention of lower back pain